mason12504/forge-1.21-51.0.33-mdk/README.txt

 CODE LOCATIONS
-Open Intelji and open the forge-1.21-51.0.33-mdk in Intelji to see all source code Go to Src -> Main -> Java -> Net -> CarsonKing -> codingmod to see all main source code -Block folder contains all code around custom blocks themselves -ModItems Folder contains the item form of all blocks/items (things you can hold in your inventory)
+Open IntelliJ and open the forge-1.21-51.0.33-mdk in IntelliJ to see all source code Go to Src -> Main -> Java -> Net -> CarsonKing -> codingmod to see all main source code -Block folder contains all code around custom blocks themselves -ModItems Folder contains the item form of all blocks/items (things you can hold in your inventory)